secretGeek/til/mercurial/rebase.md

 The linear history I was after.

 To see neat `log` (to help with deciding `-s` and `-d`) use:

 	hg log --template "{rev}: {desc} {author}\n" -l 10

+## One more time

+I seem to have written this out previously, so here it is one more time, this time with ascii art.

+	hg rebase -s A -d B

+Where A is the lowest number of the revisions I've done locally

+and B is the highest number of the revisions that have been done remotely.

+Once the command is performed A will be rebased to occur straigth after B.

+                  -- J (101)--- K (102)--- L (103)--->
+                 /
+    --- I (100)-
+                 \-- M (104)--- N (105)--- O (106)--->

+Assume that J,K, and L are my local changes.

+M,N, and O are some remote changes I need to 'merge' with.
+In this case i decide to merge by rebasing.

+Since "A is the lowest number of the revisions I've done locally", A = 101

+and "B is the highest number of the revisions that have been done remotely", B = 106.

+So run this command:

+	hg rebase -s 101 -d 106

+And end up with:

+    --- I (100)--- M (101)--- N (102)--- O (103)--- J (104)--- K (105)--- L (106)--->

+Nice and linear

 ## Source